-We also had an IMPACT medical missionary training, targeted mainly at IMPACT members.
-Training was successful though we did not manage to finish all.
+We conducted a two week mission campaign at an identified un-entered area called Cabatsha outside medical missionary training, targeted mainly at IMPACT members.
+Training was successful though we did not manage to finish it all.
 The training was conducted by staff from Tetbury Farm in Chegutu.
-Only few IMPACT members attended, but more were nonmembers of which among them was a medical missionary group called Ezulu Ministries which later helped us conduct a minihealth expo at Cabatsha again, which crowned a 2 week follow up campaign at the same place.
+Only few IMPACT members attended, but more were nonmembers of which among them was a medical missionary group called Ezulu Ministries which later helped us conduct a mini-health expo at Cabatsha again, which crowned a 2 week follow up campaign at the same place.
 6 souls were baptized at the follow up campaign and 8 still needed follow up of which was left in the hands of Trinance church.
-Health messages from health talks and expo was gladly received.
+Health messages from health talks and expo were gladly received.